bendqh1/thai/homophony/README.md

 | ก | a | a |  |
 | ก | a | a |  |

-The Thai language has many words that are **phonetically very similar or identical** (PVSIs).
+The Thai language has many **phonetically very similar or identical words** (`PVSIW`s).

-PVSIs uniqeness is distinguished by context andor by tone.
+`PVSIW`s uniqeness is distinguished by context andor by tone.

+I have identified approximately 80 groups of `PVSIW`s in Thai.

 One might call these words "pseudo homophones", whilst some are actually true homophones (pronunced exactly the same but have a different meaning).

-I have identified approximately 80 groups of PVSIs in Thai.